capillariesio/capillaries/test/deploy/README.md

 1. Install [jq](https://jqlang.github.io/jq/).
 Adding jq to the list of requirements was not an easy decision, but without it, [start_cluster.sh](./start_cluster.sh) script that has to read configuration from the deployment project file would be unnecessary error-prone.

-2. Make sure you have created the key pair for SSH access to the Openstack instances, key pair name stored in `root_key_name` in the project file.
+2. Make sure you have created the key pair for SSH access to the Openstack/AWS instances, key pair name stored in `root_key_name` in the project file.
 Through this document, we will be assuming the key pair is stored in `~/.ssh/` and the private key file this kind of name:
 `sampledeployment002_rsa`.

 3. If you want to use SFTP (instead of or along with NFS) for file sharing make sure all SFTP key files used referenced in deployment project `sampledeployment.json` are present.

-4. Make sure all environment variables storing Capideploy and Openstack settings are set.
+4. Make sure all environment variables storing Capideploy and Openstack/AWS settings are set.
 For non-production environments, you may want to keep them in a separate private file and activate before deploying `source ~/sampledeployment.rc`:

 ```
 # capideploy settings